rameyjm7/sdrfly/README.md

 # sdrfly
-a wrapper around SoapySDR to make things easier
+A wrapper around SoapySDR to make things easier

+Look under notebooks for some examples on how to use and plot stuff.
+Demo photos are shown below

 LTE at 751MHZ